JudeAsterix/LinesAndTriangles/readme.txt

 G|-|-|-|-|-|-|-|

 Simply put, if a cell is true, there is a connection between the points of the row and column the cell lives in.
-Using this chart, it's relatively easy to find
+Using this chart, it's relatively easy to find triangles.
+Simply put, if you have two true pairs on the same row, (a, b) and (a, c) and pair (b, c) is also true, you've found a triple intersection.

 (If there's anything I missed or if you have any input for the project, don't be afraid to change the text document.)